Notthemarsian/CCS811/README.md

 Tested with NodeMCU and Wemos D1 mini with MicroPython v1.9.3-8-g63826ac5c ESP8266

 The driver starts the sensor in operation mode 1: constant power mode, new measurement every second.
+Mode 0,2,3,4 are not yet implemented.

 Call data_ready() to get new measurements.
 See examples for usage.

-Mode 0,2,3,4 are not yet implemented.
-Temperature and humidity correction are also not yet implemented.
+The sensor readings seems to drift a lot with temperature and humidity changes.
+Compensation data can be written to the sensor and this improves stability.
+See exampleTcorrection for usage.
+The example uses a BME280 sensor to measure temperature and humidity (driver from catdog2) and writes this data to the ENV_DATA register.